OfficialAlpha/NeovimPlus/README.md

-# Note: This OScode `(operating system code)` project is working only [Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-us&gl=us "Powershell") on Windows.
+# Note: This OScode `(operating system code)` project is working only [Powershell](https://apps.microsoft.com/store/detail/powershell/9MZ1SNWT0N5D?hl=en-us&gl=us "Powershell") on Windows for NOW.
 In this project, I want to improve those who love Vim or Neovim to be as easy to use as some IDEs.

 ## 1. How to backup old nvim folder, if exist avoid any errors installation occur: